MARKST-47/spam-text-classification/README.md

 ### 4. Model Evaluation

-The model is evaluated on the validation set to check its accuracy and other performance metrics.
+The model is evaluated on the validation set to check its accuracy and other performance metrics(including confusion matrix for sklearn models).

 ```python
 train_model(model, train_loader, val_loader, criterion, optimizer, num_epochs=10)